Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/overview/_index.md

 Once credentials are found, the plugin will stop searching further.
 Multiple grants may share the same credentials.
 For example, both the password and client credentials grants can use basic access authentication through the `Authorization` header.

-{:.warning}
-> The choices made in the examples below are solely aimed at simplicity.
-Because `httpbin.org` is used as an upstream service, it is highly recommended that you do not run these usage examples with a production identity provider as there is a great chance of leaking information.
-Also the examples below use the plain HTTP protocol that you should never use in production.

 ### Authorization